 Note that the true "exact model" values represented at the top are not stored exactly.
 The value 291.7 yields the decoded value 292.0 on unpacking whereas 297.4 becomes 297.0 on unpacking.

-Figure 2(b): At some point as the range of values increases, the packing error increases by a factor of two.
+Figure 2(b): At certain specific points as the range of values increases, the packing error increases by a factor of two.
 In this case, the packing error=1.0 and so values are packed to the nearest 2.0.

 Here we see that a true input value of 294.6 which yields a decoded value of 295.0 on unpacking in case (a) yields the lower decoded value of 294.0 even though the true input value is unchanged.